Here is How Warren Buffer Would Trade Purple Innovation Inc. (PRPL)

 Is It Worth Investing in Purple Innovation Inc. (NASDAQ :PRPL) Right Now?

-The average price from analysts is $29.63, which is $0.29 above the current price.
-PRPL currently public float of 27.73M and currently shorts hold a 21.48% ratio of that float.
-Today, the average trading volume of PRPL was 1.56M shares.
+The average price from analysts is $31.44, which is -$0.94 below the current price.
+PRPL currently public float of 27.73M and currently shorts hold a 20.43% ratio of that float.
+Today, the average trading volume of PRPL was 1.52M shares.

 PRPL’s Market Performance